openmrs/openmrs-contrib-rest-api-docs/location.md

 * A Location is a physical place where a patient may be seen, such as a hospital, a room, a clinic, or a district.

-* <b>Locations may have a hierarchy</b>,such that each location may have one parent location.
+* **Locations may have a hierarchy**,such that each location may have one parent location.

-* And also a Location can have one or more Children location example Children's Ward might be a location within the location Amani Clinic.
+* Also a Location can have one or more Children location example Children's Ward might be a location within the location Amani Clinic.

 * You might also store physical areas (for example Eastern Province, or California) as Locations.